chrischow/dataandstuff/_posts/2018-09-29-singapores-best-mobile-phone-plans.md

 ## All Plans, Less M1's Unlimited Data Plans
 M1's data plans looked good because I set a high cap on data of 1,000 GB.
-However, lowering the cap will not change the results: M1's plan offer good value.
+However, lowering the cap will not change the results: M1's plans offer good value.
 And because they offer good value, they are also pretty expensive.
 For most of us who would not pay that much for unlimited data, I perform the analysis on all plans less M1's two unlimited data plans.

 ```python